Jumblies Day Nursery

 - Specialist skills or training our staff have

-SENCO Induction Days Training, Behaviour management training, visual training, regular SENCO meetings.
+SENCO Induction Days Training, Behaviour management training, visual training, allergy awareness training, regular SENCO meetings.

 Two members of staff hold a BA Hons in Early Education and Early Childhood Studies (one is a qualified Early Years Professional), all other members of staff are qualified to level 3.